urllib3/urllib3/docs/user-guide.rst

     b'\x88\x1f\x8b\xe5'
     >>> r.release_conn()

-Setting ``preload_content`` to ``False`` means that urllib3 will stream the response content.
-The response object can be treated as a file-like object where calls to :meth:`~response.HTTPResponse.read()` will block until more response data is available. :class:`io.BufferedReader` is used to demonstrate how to buffer the stream.
-Finally, the call to :meth:`~response.HTTPResponse.release_conn` signals that the connection can be returned to the pool to be re-used.
+Calls to :meth:`~response.HTTPResponse.read()` will block until more response data is available. :class:`io.BufferedReader` is used to demonstrate how to buffer the stream.

+.. note:: When using ``preload_content=False``, you should call
+    :meth:`~response.HTTPResponse.release_conn` to release the http connection
+    back to the connection pool so that it can be re-used.

 .. _request_data: